ALBANY PRIMARY SCHOOL Student/Coach/Manager/Parent Code of Conduct

 I am willing to be police vetted should I be the Coach/Manager of a team.

-Parents are required to read and understand this form to verify their acceptance of the Parent Code of Conduct prior to their child participating in any after school sporting competitions.
+Parents are required to read and understand this form to verify their acceptance of the Parent Code of Conduct prior to their child participating in any school/after school sport competition.

 We understand it is our responsibility to make sure our child arrives and is picked up on time for games and trainings/practices.